KPFA: Labor disputes

 In 1999 the station was effectively taken over by KPFA's governing Pacifica Foundation, after Dennis Bernstein, the long-established host of the station's Flashpoints news magazine, was forcibly removed by police for airing grievances on air over a labor dispute.
 A broad cross section of protesters joined in direct action outside of the station in a weeks-long lockout during which station management spent over half a million dollars on security measures.

 At one point, listeners created a separate fund to accept listener pledges that would be directed away from the Pacifica Foundation.

 In 2007, KPFA derecognized its Unpaid Staff Organization.
 The staff claimed that Pacifica Radio had been making network more corporate, softening its voice of dissent, and attempting to get rid of some of the volunteers at the station.
 In 2008, a forcible removal by police of a KPFA volunteer highlighted the concerns between management and volunteer staff.

 A member of the KPFA board suggested that it was problematic that there was no grievance procedure for unpaid staff at the station.

 In November 2010, the management of Pacifica laid off most of the staff of the popular KPFA Morning Show.
-The union representing the paid staff of KPFA claims that the lay offs were done in violation of the union contract.
-Pacifica management says the lay offs were financially necessary and done according to staff seniority.
-Pacifica management replaced the paid staff of the Morning Show with an all volunteer crew.
+The union representing the paid staff of KPFA claims that the layoffs were done in violation of the union contract.
+Pacifica management says the layoffs were financially necessary and done according to staff seniority.
+Pacifica management replaced the paid staff of the Morning Show with an all-volunteer crew.

 Affiliated stations

-KPFA's sister stations are WBAI New York, KPFT Houston, KPFK Los Angeles, and WPFW Washington.
+KPFA's sister stations are WBAI New York, KPFT Houston, KPFK Los Angeles, and WPFW Washington DC.
 Pacifica continues today to be a listener-supported network of stations.
 The main KPFA transmitter is a 59 kilowatt class B, though there is a booster KPFA-FM3 in Oakley.
 KPFB 89.3 is a smaller station, also in Berkeley, that covers areas of Berkeley that are shielded from the main KPFA signal by the Berkeley Hills.
 It also carries some separate programming specifically for its Berkeley audience.
 KPFA programs are also rebroadcast by KFCF in Fresno.
 KZFR in Chico also carries KPFA's programming from 2:00-6:00 a.m. daily.
 KZSC Santa Cruz simultaneously broadcasts KPFA's Pacifica Evening News on weeknights.
 In the Bay Area, Comcast carries KPFA's broadcasts on cable channel 967, as part of its digital radio offering.
-The channel is labelled "Variety/Berkeley".
+The channel is labeled "Variety/Berkeley".